-Table 6 shows the schedule of activities and deliverables by fiscal year (April 1 - March 31) for the 2007 onwards, plus those previously scheduled for 2006.
-Activities are shown as "done" if completed, "not completed", or as "x" if scheduled for 2007 or 2008.
+Table 6 shows the schedule of activities and deliverables by fiscal year (April 1 - March 31) from 2006 onwards.
+Activities are shown as "done" if completed, or as "x" if scheduled for 2008.

-Results of the Project will be reported as follows.
+Results of the Project will be reported as follows:

-• Detailed technical reports will be submitted to FRIAA and the FGYA membership at the end of the second and fifth years, including details of trial establishment, techniques applied, responses measured, responses forecast, predictive models developed, and conclusions regarding factors influencing responses.

-- At least one scientific paper will be prepared for peer review and publication in a recognized scientific journal. - At least 2 information reports, one including managed stand yield tables, and one including stand assessment guidelines and interpretative criteria for thinning and fertilization, will be prepared and published.
+- Detailed technical reports will be submitted to FRIAA and the FGYA membership at the end of the second and fifth years, including details of trial establishment (done), techniques applied, responses measured, responses forecast, predictive models developed, and conclusions regarding factors influencing responses. - At least one scientific paper will be prepared for peer review and publication in a recognized scientific journal. - At least 2 information reports, one including managed stand yield tables, and one including stand assessment guidelines and interpretative criteria for thinning and fertilization, will be prepared and published.

 Activity 2006 2007 2008

 Sub-project 1: lodgepole pine nutrition

 Installation and pre-treatment measurement done

 Thinning, fertilization and post-treatment measurements done

 1-year post-fertilization foliage analysis done

 3-year growth response measurements Х

 3-year post-fertilization foliage analysis Х

-Analysis Х Х
+Analysis х Х

 Sub-project 2: pine-aspen density management

 Stand selection done

-Field sampling not completed Х
+Field sampling done

 Analysis Х

 Analysis, synthesis of results and reporting

 Scientific paper (pine-aspen results) Х

-Technical and information reports not completed Х х
+Information reports (2) (EMLP1 and 2 Est. Reports) done

+Information report (EMLP1 3rd Year Foliar Response) Х